linfanf/linfanf.github.io/_pages/about.md

 About Me
 ======
-I'm a Postdoctoral Scientist in the [Supply Chain Optimization Technologies](https://www.amazon.science/tag/supply-chain-optimization-technologies) team at Amazon, supervised by Garrett van Ryzin.
+I'm a Postdoctoral Scientist in [Supply Chain Optimization Technologies](https://www.amazon.science/tag/supply-chain-optimization-technologies) at Amazon, supervised by Garrett van Ryzin.

 I recently completed my PhD in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford University, advised by Peter Glynn.

-Starting Fall 2024, I'll be an Assistant Professor in the [Operations](https://www.kellogg.northwestern.edu/faculty/academics/operations.aspx) department of the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) at Northwestern University.
+Starting Fall 2024, I'll be an Assistant Professor in the [Operations Department](https://www.kellogg.northwestern.edu/faculty/academics/operations.aspx) in the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) at Northwestern University.

 Email: linfan-f [at] amazon.com (remove the hyphen)